MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-get-started.md

 ---
-title: Get started with the Azure libraries for Java
+title: Get started developing Azure services in your Java applications - Azure SDK for Java
 description: Learn how to create Azure cloud resources and connect and use them in your Java applications.
 keywords: Azure, Java, SDK, API, authenticate, get-started
 author: rloutlaw